my LocalPlanting

 How long does Larkspur take to grow? +

-Larkspur typically matures in about 65 days from planting.
+Larkspur typically blooms in about 65 days from planting.
 Exact timing varies by variety, soil conditions, and local climate.

 Should I start Larkspur indoors or direct sow? +